 Internship experiences may be located at Oregon State University, but may also occur at another college, university, community college, or approved higher education environment.
 Internships may include activities associated with a traditional paid GTA assignment on the OSU campus or with other paid employment opportunities and responsibilities.

-Does my Graduate Teaching Assistantship at OSU count as my internship?
-What if I don't have the opportunity to teach?
+Can my Graduate Teaching Assistantship at OSU count as my internship?

 Does this certificate license me to teach in higher education settings?

-The GCCUT is not an official license or certification to practice teaching in higher education, as no such licensure exists for post-secondary education.
-Rather, the GCCUT is a Graduate Certificate, which can be thought of as an 18-credit university credential.
-While not required to teach in higher education, having an official degree will provide transcript-visible evidence that you have studied and invested in your teaching in an official academic capacity.
+The GCCUT is not a license or certification to teach in higher education, as no such licensure exists for post-secondary education.
+Rather, the GCCUT is an 18-credit university credential.
+While not required to teach in higher education, earning this credential will provide transcript-visible evidence that you have studied and invested in your teaching in an official academic capacity.